+Nonetheless, such descriptions are profusely found in the literature.

-Then we see the explicit reliance on decoherence as a solution to the measurement problem, a reliance that we have shown in the previous sections to be, in general, unjustified.
-Nontheless it is used profusedly.
-In fact, just below equation 47 of \cite{Polarski-Kiefer} we read: {\it``it ( the matrix density) assumes the form of an approximate ensemble for the various states which occur with probability..."}
+\begin{itemize} \item For instance, in the case of \cite{Polarski-Kiefer} (below equation 47 of that manuscript) we can explicitly read: {\it `` ...it (the matrix density) assumes the form of an approximate ensemble for the various states which occur with probability..."}. \end{itemize}

-This is precisely the generic misinterpretation that M. Schlosshauer has warned us about, and which should cite here once again: {\it " ...note that the formal identification of the reduced density matrix with a mixed state density matrix is easily misinterpreted as implying that the state of the system can be viewed as mixed too.. .. the total composite system is still described by a superposition, it follows from the rules of quantum mechanics that no individual definite state can be attributed to one of (the parts) of the system ..."}.
+We note that, this is, precisely, the misinterpretation referred to, by M. Schlosshauer, in the quote we reproduced in section IV.